-- I enjoyed the OB floor though it was high stress, take the opportunity to learn how to read and interpret fetal monitors. - Enjoyed having a limited set of OR procedures to learn about as I felt this allowed me to understand them better. - Least favorite: waiting for vaginal deliveries in the hospital.
-Most favorite: the gyn surgeries. - My site was high volume and I was the only med student so I delivered > 50 babies by myself. - Taking part in vaginal deliveries and C-sections was an incredible experience. - Delivering babies was actually really fun, even though I'm not interested in OB/GYN at all.
-Lots of people have a negative attitude about this rotation but you can have a great experience! - Favorite delivering babies!
-Continuity of care, OR days.
-Least Favorite waiting around for babies to be delivered. - Least favorite: long, quiet nights on L&D happen, and they're not the most fun.
-Always have something to study, or see if the residents have a mannequin to practice deliveries.
-Favorite: I loved deliveries (both vaginal and c-section).
-They're an amazing thing to be involved in and are almost always worth the wait!
+- Most favorite - I enjoyed the OB floor though it was high stress - Enjoyed having a limited set of OR procedures to learn about as I felt this allowed me to understand them better. - The gyn surgeries - I loved deliveries (both vaginal and c-section).
+They're an amazing thing to be involved in and are almost always worth the wait! - My site was high volume and I was the only med student so I delivered > 50 babies by myself. - Taking part in vaginal deliveries and C-sections was an incredible experience. - Delivering babies was actually really fun, even though I'm not interested in OB/GYN at all.
+Lots of people have a negative attitude about this rotation but you can have a great experience! - Delivering babies!
+Continuity of care, OR days. - The variety!
+On my first 24h shift, I saw multiple vaginal deliveries, a CS, D&C, detorsion, management of ectopic, and a hysterectomy.

+- Long, quiet nights on L&D happen, and they're not the most fun.
+Always have something to study, or see if the residents have a mannequin to practice deliveries. - Waiting around for vaginal deliveries in the hospital.